 BOOK YOUR HOTEL ROOMS EARLY because accommodations in Lucban will be fully booked during the Pahiyas Festival and there are limited numbers of hotels in the area.

 We stayed at Batis Aramin Resort & Hotel which I think is the most convenient accommodation because of its location and it offers different room types.
-Batis Aramin Resort & Hotel has swimming pools, coffee shop, garden, and a convenience store.
+Batis Aramin Resort & Hotel has swimming pools, a coffee shop, a garden, and a convenience store.

 Book your room here: Batis Aramin Resort & Hotel